wheelc95/PortfolioProjects/CoffeeChainSalesAnalysis/README.md

 3. Load the cleaned data into Power BI.
 4. Open the `.pbix` file included in the repository to access the pre-built dashboard.

+## Acknowledgements

+- The data used in this analysis is sourced from [Kaggle](https://www.kaggle.com/).
+- This project is for educational purposes